kristoff-it/allyourcodebase.com/content/zig/index.md

 [stdlib docs](https://ziglang.org/documentation/master/std/).
-Those docs are marked as experimental and as such are not linked on the front page of ziglang.org and a red banner at the top recommends reading the stdlib source code instead, liking to [a guide on how to do so](https://github.com/ziglang/zig/wiki/How-to-read-the-standard-library-source-code).
+Those docs are marked as experimental and as such are not linked on the front page of ziglang.org and a red banner at the top recommends reading the stdlib source code instead, linking to [a guide on how to do so](https://github.com/ziglang/zig/wiki/How-to-read-the-standard-library-source-code).

 Those docs are generated automatically by the bootstrap compiler using a strategy that, among various things, makes it impossible for the docs to see